Manim-Notebook/manim-notebook/README.md

 ## 🎈 What is this?

-Manim Notebook is a VSCode extension that tailors your needs when writing Python code to animate mathematical concepts with 3Blue1Brown's [Manim library](https://github.com/3b1b/manim).
+Manim Notebook is a VSCode extension tailored to your needs when writing Python code to animate mathematical concepts with 3Blue1Brown's [Manim library](https://github.com/3b1b/manim).
 It's *NOT* a Jupyter Notebook; instead it enriches your existing Python files with interactive Manim cells that let you live-preview parts of the code and instantly see the animations.

 Originally, the motivation for this extension was Grant Sanderson's video [How I animate 3Blue1Brown](https://youtu.be/rbu7Zu5X1zI?feature=shared) where he shows his Manim workflow in Sublime Text.
 This extension brings a similar workflow to VSCode but even goes further and provides a rich VSCode integration.